sul-dlss/infrastructure-integration-test/README.md

 ```
 # Add to appropriate place, such as:
 Host *.stanford.edu
   GSSAPIDelegateCredentials yes
 ```

-### Set Dor-Services-App and Dor-Services Tokens

-Some integration tests use the `dor-services-client` to interact with the `dor-services-app`, others directly (or indirectly) use the `dor-services-app`.
-In order to successfully use the dor-services-app API, you must first have a token set.
-(To generate dor-services-app tokens, see the [dor-services-app README](https://github.com/sul-dlss/dor-services-app#authentication).)

-Place the value in `config/settings/{ENV}.local.yml`.
-See `config/settings.yml` for the expected YAML syntax.
-Note that you'll need to do this for each environment (currently: staging and qa), and you'll need top level keys of *both* `dor-services-app` and `dor-services` (same token).
-See `settings.yml` for explanation.

-### Set ETD Credentials

-In order to run `spec/features/create_etd_spec.rb`, you will need to specify credentials required to authenticate connections to the ETD application.
-This is environment-specific.

-#### Staging Environment
+### Staging Environment

-For the staging environment, copy `config/settings.yml` to `config/settings/staging.local.yml` and set the ETD username and password to the [values expected in our staging environment](https://github.com/sul-dlss/shared_configs/blob/a90c636b968a1ede4886a61dadc799dd5d162fe1/config/settings/production.yml#L34-L35).
+For the staging environment, copy `config/settings.yml` to `config/settings/staging.local.yml`.
+You will be adding staging environment specific settings here.

 **NOTE**: `config/settings/staging.local.yml` is ignored by git and should remain so.
 Please do not add this file to version control.

-#### QA Environment
+### QA Environment

-For the QA environment, copy `config/settings.yml` to `config/settings/qa.local.yml` and set the ETD username and password to the [values expected in our QA environment](https://github.com/sul-dlss/shared_configs/blob/59ead7acbdf351930ad45922fd44e0f45810bf37/config/settings/production.yml#L16-L17).
+For the QA environment, copy `config/settings.yml` to `config/settings/qa.local.yml`.
+You will be adding staging environment specific settings here.

 **NOTE**: `config/settings/qa.local.yml` is ignored by git and should remain so.
 Please do not add this file to version control.

+### Set Dor-Services-App Credentials

+Some integration tests use the `dor-services-client` to interact with the `dor-services-app`.
+In order to successfully use the dor-services-client, you must first have a token.
+To generate dor-services-app tokens, see the [dor-services-app README](https://github.com/sul-dlss/dor-services-app#authentication).
+You'll need to generate separate tokens for each dor-services-app environment (stage, qa), and add them to `config/settings/staging.local.yml` and `config/settings/qa.local.yml`.
+See `config/settings.yml` for the expected YAML syntax.

+### Set ETD Credentials

+In order to run `spec/features/create_etd_spec.rb`, you will the ETD application's backdoor username and password for HTTP POST requests.
+You'll need to get these valuse from shared_configs for the etd stage and qa branches, and add them to `config/settings/staging.local.yml` and `config/settings/qa.local.yml`.
+See `config/settings.yml` for the expected YAML syntax.

 ### Problems with Authentication?